-🔗 26-C-Mode Max Shots (😈 pg.
+🔗 26-C-Mode Max Shots (🔀 pg.
 176)

-Using Custom Setting 26, the maximum number of shots that can be taken in a single sequence in continuous mode can be set to any value between one and forty (or between one and twenty-seven in RAW mode).
+Using Custom Setting 26, the maximum number of shots that can be taken in a single sequence in continuous mode can be set to any value between one and nine (or between one and six in RAW mode) or to any number between one and six (one and four in RAW mode) when ON is chosen for Custom Setting 36.

-The image quality setting controls image quality and image format, which includes image type (color or black-and-white).
+The image quality setting controls image quality and image format, which includes image type (color or black-and-white) and image size (in pixels).